 This class will serve as an introduction to all aspects of theatre.
 It will cover memorization skills, performance, evaluation, characterization, and history of theatre.
 This class will use readings, projects, movies, TV shows, and hands-on activities to survey a broad field of theatre.
 Class requirements include participation and performing memorized pieces on stage and reading aloud.
-Because of the participatory nature of this class,
+Because of the participatory nature of this class, attendance is graded.

-806 MUSIC APPRECIATION AND THEORY
+806 MUSIC APPRECIATION AND THEORY GRADES: 10-12 PREREQUISITE: Instructor approval 1⁄2 CREDIT

-GRADES: 10-12

-1⁄2 CREDIT

-sic history, different